What percentage of income should go to mortgage payments?

 - Debt-to-income ratio: Your DTI ratio refers to your monthly debt payments divided by your monthly gross income.
 You can calculate it yourself by adding up your fixed monthly debt payments, such as rent, student loans, auto loans — any payments that don’t vary each month.
 Next, divide your monthly bills by your gross monthly income (income before taxes) to arrive at your DTI ratio, also called your front end ratio.
 It’s beneficial to keep your DTI ratio as low as possible when shopping for a mortgage.
 Lenders generally require a DTI ratio below 43%.

 - Credit score: Your credit score is a three-digit number that can range from 300 to 850 and is an indicator of how well you pay back debt.
 Various types of home loans require different credit scores.
 For example, if you get a conventional loan, which is a loan not backed by a government entity, you should have a credit score of at least 620.
-On the other hand, you will need at least a 500 credit score for an FHA loan, a loan backed by the Federal Housing Administration.
+On the other hand, you will need at least a 500 credit score with a 10% down payment for an FHA loan, a loan backed by the Federal Housing Administration.
+You’ll need a 580 credit score to qualify for a the 3.5% low down payment advantage.

 Tips for Lowering Your Monthly Mortgage Payments